 At one time brands worried mostly about irate customers complaining online and other people not buying their product or services because of it.

 Now you have to worry about a few other things including:

 - An employee making a mistake or sharing a personal opinion and the social mob demanding immediate justice.
 If you meet the demands of the crowd, especially if you don’t follow the correct process, you could open yourself up to a counter claim by a dismissed employee.

 - A hoax.
 Plain and simple someone accuses your business or someone in your business of doing something that never happened; often with fake supporting information.
 People remember the negative but few will remember the “sorry it was a hoax part”.

-Fortunately, a lot of this can be mitigated by:
+Fortunately, a lot of this business risk can be mitigated by:

 - Having a strong culture in your business so people know what is acceptable,

 - Monitoring your marketing and social media presence as a core part of your business,

 - Always making sure you focus on the client and delivering value.